 One specific evidence based model, the Rational Emotive-Social Behavioral (REBT) theory is especially effectivein school counselor consultation.
 REBT was developed by Albert Ellis in 1955 and eventually led the way to cognitive behavioral therapy.
 This theory was built on the idea that how we feel is a direct result of how we think.
 REBT includes interventions such as reshaping core beliefs and looking at irrational versus rational thoughts.
 This theory and many of the accompanying interventions of REBT can be applied to improving the teacher student relationship with the consultation of a professional school counselor.
 A Specific REBT intervention that may be used in the school setting is the ABC(DE) technique.
 This technique challenges irrational thoughts by exploring activating events, evaluating both irrational and rational thoughts, discussing consequences, disputing thoughts, and developing a more effective way of thinking.

 Social Cognitive Consultation Theory

 Social Learning Theory, developed by Albert Bandura in 1977 was soon followed by the development of the Social Cognitive Theory in 1986.
 These theories follow that cognitive processes are determined by human functioning.
-The resulted cognitive processes are also responsible for behavior.
+The resulting cognitive processes are also responsible for behavior.
 Both teachers and students thought patterns about a situation can be affected by their environmental surroundings.
 Through school counselor consultation, teachers can learn how to overcome these environmental influences and achieve self-regulation.
-According to Psychology Today, self-regulation is the ability to act in your long-term best interest.
-It is the conscious and personal management that helps control what we think, say, and do.

 When to Consult your School Counselor